• Free shipping on all orders

 1. Parasitic Infestations

 Ectoparasites such as fleas and mites can infest your dog.
-These parasites feed on your dog’s blood or skin constantly biting and hurting it.
+These parasites feed on your dog’s blood or skin, constantly biting and hurting it.
 Ectoparasites cause extreme discomfort and itchiness that results in scabs, secondary infections, and hair loss.

 Flea Infestations

 You can easily recognize a flea infestation by the presence of tiny insects hiding between your dog’s hairs.
-Small, dark, round structures are flea feces, and because fleas feed on your dog’s skin, if you collect them over a napkin and pour a little bit of water on top, you can appreciate the change of color to red.
+Small, dark, round structures are flea feces, and because fleas feed on your dog’s skin, if you collect them over a napkin and pour a little bit of water on top, you can see the change of color to red.

 Treatment